-This solution addresses KI#1 with more granular information about API invoker in the context of RNAA.
+This solution addresses KI#1 with more granular information about API invoker and resource owner consent in the context of RNAA.
 It also addresses the purpose of data processing in KI#1.
 The impacted CAPIF procedure includes service API authorization.